drewthepooh/pipeline_helpers/README.md

 ## processes

 Trivial (so trivial it's nearly useless) wrapper of the concurrent futures ProcessPoolExecutor map functionality.
 This function takes a function and an iterable and calls the function with each argument of the iterable in parallel.
+Additional functionality (such as logging) will be added in the future.

     def myfun(num):
         return num**2